Minhaz-Uddin/checking/README.md

-# checking
+Just checking a project of students.
+Just checking a project of students.
-Just checking a project of students
+Just checking a project of students.